navish92/Predicting_Movie_Opening_Weekend/README.md

   - MPAA
   - Genre
   - Franchise
   - Brand
 These features are imputed & engineered to arrive at a more accurate prediction.

 The target variable is **'Opening Weekeng Gross'**.

-Additional information that was scraped and used for ancillary purposes included Release Link, Title, Domestic Gross, Max Theatres, Domestic to Opening Gross, Studio Link, Title ID, Running Length.
+Additional information that was scraped and used for ancillary purposes included Release Link, Title, Domestic Gross, Max Theatres, Domestic to Opening Gross, Studio Link, Title ID, and Running Length.

 ## Tools Used